-The portrait of an era through its objects
+A portrait of an era through its artifacts

 Titanic: The Official Exhibition – The Journey Continues pays tribute to the most famous ship and to all the people who were part of this historic milestone as passengers or workers on the ocean liner through an immersive, playful, educational experience designed for all ages.